deislabs/deislabs.io/content/posts/wasi-nn-onnx.md

 libraries that allow developers to convert built models to the ONNX format, then run them using an ONNX runtime.
-This means that by adding ONNX support to WASI NN, guest WebAssembly modules can perform inferences for both PyTorch and TensorFlow models converted to the common format.
+This means that by adding ONNX support to WASI NN, guest WebAssembly modules can perform inferences for both PyTorch and TensorFlow models converted to the common format -- which makes it even easier to use a wider array of models from the ecosystem.

 Because the WASI ecosystem is written in Rust, an ONNX implementation for WASI NN needs the underlying runtime to either be built in Rust, or have Rust